 Aquaponics is gaining attention around the country as the future of farming.
 What does aquaponics stand for??
 Combine fish raising (aqua-culture) and water gardening (hydroponics), you will get “AquaPonics”.
 It is a self-sustaining cycle where Fish supply nutrients to the plants and the plants clean the fish water.

-Lets look how much water it saves.
-Comparing to soil agriculture, plants can only take up water through the tips of their roots, so you need to soak the top layer of soil in order for the water to get down to where the plant can actually use it.
+Let’s look at how much water it saves.
+Compared to soil agriculture, plants can only take up water through the tips of their roots, so you need to soak the top layer of soil in order for the water to get down to where the plant can actually use it.
 So, that top layer of topsoil, all that water just evaporates.
 They don’t have to use as much water, they don’t need as much land, and they can still produce as much food.
 The water requirement is almost 90% less than that required in conventional farming.

-- organic-like management,
+- Organic-like management,

-- colocation for producing two agricultural products (i.e., edible fish and plants),
+- Colocation for producing two agricultural products (i.e., edible fish and plants),

-- increased density of crop production,
+- Increased density of crop production,

 Despite its appeal, aquaponics is almost a fantasy.
 You need to have some homework before you start.
 It’s capital-intensive and risky.
-Soil is cheap and sun is free, but production of protein and greens is not at the same pace or scale.
+Soil is cheap and the sun is free, but the production of protein and greens is not at the same pace or scale.
 It’s highly technical.
 The pH levels of fish waste and plant nutrients must match.
 The levels of nitrogen and ammonium in the system must be diligently balanced.
 Those challenges if fulfilled, you’ve got the match made in Heaven.